 England Golf have created a variety of initiatives and resources to support junior golf and are committed to developing structured junior sections within the club environment.

-Below are links to some of the initiatives and resources available to golf clubs:
+Below are some of the initiatives and resources available:

 Junior Organisers' Handbook: A key resource for any Junior Organiser and/or club with a junior section.
 This can be purchased from the England Golf onlineshop for £10 or downloaded from www.englandgolf.org

-The Toolkit contains generic ideas and best practice examples which can help a golf club in recruiting and retaining new golfers/members.
+Recruitment & Retention Toolkit: The Toolkit contains generic ideas and best practice examples which can help a golf club in recruiting and retaining new golfers/members.
 These ideas can also be used for junior golfers and can be purchased from the online shop for £15.00

-Through the recommended CONGU scheme, golf clubs can assign junior handicaps up to 54, making it easier for juniors to obtain their first handicap and allowing competition between players from an early stage.
+Junior Handicapping Scheme: Through the CONGU scheme, golf clubs can assign junior handicaps up to 54, making it easier for juniors to obtain their first handicap and allowing competition between players from an early stage.
 View information on the CONGU Junior Handicapping Scheme at http://www.congu.com/Junior.htm

 For more information about the Golf Foundation please visit www.golf-foundation.org.
-To get involved with these programmes and for advice on how to link with school and community groups contact the Golf Foundation Regional Officers.
+To get involved with these programs and for advice on how to link with school and community groups contact the Golf Foundation Regional Officers.